Updated April 29, 2023

 Head to Head Comparison between Talend vs SSIS (Infographics)

-Below is the top 8 Comparison between Talend vs SSIS
+Below is the top 8 comparisons between Talend vs SSIS:

-To test the ability of both ETL tools we have loaded 1 delimited flat file to another delimited flat file on the same server.
-The file consists of 20M records and approximately size is about 1.5GB.
+To test the ability of both ETL tools, we have loaded 1 delimited flat file to another delimited flat file on the same server.
+The file consists of 20M records, and the approximate size is about 1.5GB.

 - Server: IBM – System x3650 M3